Rhode Island Lighthouse History

 In 1938, Rhode Island was ravaged by a hurricane.
 During it, Sakonnet Point Lighthouse was repeatedly pounded by huge wind driven waves.
 They hit with such force that they caused the light's base to crack.
 It was repaired but cracked again during Hurricane Carol, in 1954.

 The Coast Guard decided not to repair the lighthouse and planned to blow it up.
 The people of Little Compton asked the Coast Guard not to destroy it.
-The Coast Guard offered the light to Little Compton, if they agreed to maintain it and leave it permanently unlighted.
+The Coast Guard offered the light to Little Compton if they agreed to maintain it and leave it permanently unlighted.
 The town agreed and received ownership of the light.

-In 1961, the lighthouse was sold to Carl Haffenreffer for $1,300.
+In 1961, the lighthouse was sold to Carl Haffenreffer for $1,111.11.
 In 1985, he donated it to the Friends of Sakonnet Point Lighthouse, Inc. The group raised $100,000 to restore the lighthouse.

 After years of work, the light was relighted on March 19, 1997.
 On March 22, hundreds of people gathered at Sakonnet Point to celebrate the relighting.

-For information on Sakonnet Point Lighthouse, contact:
+For information on the Sakonnet Point Lighthouse, contact:

-The Friends of Sakonnet Point Lighthouse, Inc.
+Friends of Sakonnet Lighthouse

 P.O.
 Box 154